 It’s the ideal setup for any ecommerce user looking to automatically hook, nurture, and convert customers in a scalable way.
 We’ve intentionally left the interface clutter-free and easy to navigate.
 After all, we use Drip ourselves every single day, and we hate headaches, so we made it so Drip is the last thing that would ever give us one.

-Plus, our pricing is simple—you get the same features and integrations across every tier, but your costs will change as your number of subscribers changes.
+Plus, our pricing is simple—you get the same features and integrations across every tier, but your costs will change as the number of people you engage with changes.

 If you’re looking for the unicorn all-in-one solution, check out Salesforce.
 If you want really good marketing automation without the hefty learning curve, join Drip.
 If you still aren’t sure, hop into some demos and trials of each and kick the tires yourself.
 After all, you want something that works for you, it never hurts to take things for a test run first.